syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/NET/word-to-image.md

 ### Initialize default fallback fonts

-The following code example demonstrates how to initialize a default fallback fonts while converting a Word document to an Image.
+The following code example demonstrates how to initialize a default fallback fonts while converting a Word document to an image.
 The *InitializeDefault* API sets the default fallback fonts for specific script types like Arabic, Hebrew, Chinese, Japanese etc.

 {% tabs %}